 The program is offered in an on-line format and requires attendance on-campus for a two-day intensive experience with the faculty each semester.
 Three clinical practicums, across the life-span, are required which culminate in a total of 550 clinical supervision hours.
 These clinical experiences are arranged jointly between student and faculty to match geographic location and professional goals.

-Completed applications are reviewed by our admission committee each year after the March 15th deadline for the annual fall admission cycle.
-Class size is limited.
+Completed applications are reviewed by our PMHNP admission committee after the annual application deadline of February 1st for the summer admission cycle.
+Individual, on-campus interviews are scheduled for February 21st & 22nd for those selected.
+Class size is limited and competitive.
 The program began admissions in the fall of 2017.